 A trebuchet works by using the energy of a falling (and hinged) counterweight to launch a projectile (the payload), using mechanical advantage to achieve a high launch speed.
 For maximum launch speed the counterweight must be much heavier than the payload, since this means that it will "fall" quickly.

-The catapult physics behind a trebuchet is fairly complex.
+The physics behind a trebuchet is fairly complex.
 A detailed explanation of it is given on the page on Trebuchet Physics

 In some designs a guide chute is used to guide the sling along and support the payload until the speed is great enough to hold it in the pouch alone.